- 8 oz sliced mushrooms [white button or baby bella]

 - At the very end, stir in the yogurt and tofu.

 - Stir and simmer a little longer to give the tofu time to soak up all the flavor of the sauce.

 - Taste, adjust salt, pepper, parsley, and dill to suit your palate and serve atop a fluffy pile of egg noodles or a small tower of quinoa.

 t-rex chefs you can use chicken broth and/or beef… but the tofu is yummy!

-Traditionally, stroganoff is served over a small mountain of fluffy egg noodles, which I love.
-Sadly, I didn’t have egg noodles on hand and used fluffy quinoa, which I also love =) Its a winner either way, and I can honestly say I would eat this sans carbohydrates of any kind if need be.
+gluten-free chefs skip the flour!
+The sauce will be a little bit thinner but will still taste the sameTraditionally, stroganoff is served over a small mountain of fluffy egg noodles, which I love.
+A bare egg noodle-less pantry resulted in a quick swap for fluffy quinoa.
+I loved the pairing!
+Its a winner either way, and I can honestly say I would eat this sans carbohydrates of any kind if need be.
 The sauce and tofu were a match made in stroganoff heaven – Creamy and delicious!